markusressel/fan2go/README.md

 Unlike the other curve types, this one does not use the average of the sensor data to calculate its value, which allows you to create a completely custom behaviour.
-Keep in mind though that the fan controller is also PID based and will also affect how the curve is applied to the fan.
+Keep in mind though that the fan controller may also be PID based which could also affect how the curve is applied to the fan.

 #### Function